camsteffen/myrustfmt/rustfmt differences.md

 * Closure arguments on multiple lines are formatted like other lists, not with visual style.

 Chains
-* A dot chain of only two elements (e.g. expr.field) may be wrapped and is not exempt from chain_width.
 * Dot chains may include index operators
 * Multi-line chains as a match arm body are always wrapped with a block.
 Rustfmt makes an exception when the chain ends in a multi-line method call (this is probably a bug).
 * Multi-line chains with no indent as a list item (e.g. array element) are wrapped with a block
 * Separate line chains are preferred over overflow if the number of lines is the same
   * Rationale: it's better for higher level structures to use line breaks than more deeply nested structures
-* Horizontal line chains are preferred if shorter than a veritcal chain, even if there is an overflowing closure
+* Horizontal chains are preferred over vertical chains when they are shorter, even when a vertical chain would allow the last item to fit on one line.

 Comments
  * Removes trailing spaces from all comments, including doc comments and line comments with preceding code